 3. Add your desired score values to button clicks in your lead qualification decision tree.

-4. Add a new Score Branch Node, using This Tree > Add Node.
-In the Score Branch Node, specify which node appears next, and which to branch to, according to a range of scores.
+4. Add a new Logic Node, using This Tree > Add Node.
+In the Logic Node, specify which node appears next, and which to branch to, according to rules you create.

-4. Link the last button click of your lead qualifying decision tree to the new Score Branch Node.
+4. Link the last button click of your lead qualifying decision tree to the new Logic Node.